 When it comes to buying art supplies, I honestly don’t think you can beat an independent Art Store.
 Their staff are usually super knowledgeable and it’s nice to buy indie.

-Having said that, it’s not always feasible to shop indie.
+Having said that, it’s not always feasible to shop independent.
 Large Art and Craft chains like Hobbycraft and Michaels are great, as is good old Amazon.
 There’s also indie online stores like Cultpens.
 Lastly, don’t forget about your supermarket!
 I often get lots of great bits and bobs (like that amazing sharpener!) from our local Tesco.